kehantan/labbook/docs/cell_culture/trypsinise.rst

 #.
 Flick or tap the centrifuge tube to break the cell pellet.
 #.
 Dispense 1 mL fresh complete DMEM to resuspend the cell pellet.
 Pipette repeatedly to break the cell pellet.
 #.
 The cell suspension can now be used for further processing or experiments.

+**Cells not detach properly**

+It is normal that the cells cannot be harvest completely, there are always some cells that cannot detach from the flask no matter what you do.
+Unless there are large number of cells that do not detach after the trypsinise step, you can ignore those cells.
+If cells do not detach properly after trypsinising, some of the things you can do including

+* Wash the cells few more times to completely remove FBS.
+* As mentioned above, incubate for a longer period of time or add more TrypLE before prolong the incubation period.